01 of 07

 From Uh-Oh to Oasis

-Many of us dream of having acreage in the country that we can turn into our own personal botanical gardens, but the old adage “be careful what you wish for” applies here.
+Many people dream of having acreage in the country that they can turn into their botanical gardens, but the adage “be careful what you wish for” applies here.
 Large gardens can turn into unkempt jungles in the space of two growing seasons, leaving the caretaker in need of a stiff drink and a masseuse.
 Learn how to break down the care of a large flower garden into manageable tasks.Continue to 2 of 7 below.

 02 of 07